Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Introduction

-Despite the simplicity of the maximin constraint, existing studies face challenges in designing efficient algorithms for Fair Influence Maximization (FIM) under this constraint.
-The fundamental difficulty lies in the fact that the maximin objective does not exhibit submodularity~\cite{groupfair}, a crucial property that enables efficient approximation with provable guarantees in IM settings.
+In summary, despite the simplicity of the maximin constraint, existing studies face challenges in designing efficient algorithms with provable approximation guarantees under this constraint, hindering their practical applications to large-scale networks.
+The fundamental difficulty lies in the fact that the maximin objective does not exhibit submodularity~\citep{groupfair}, a crucial property that enables efficient approximation with provable guarantees in traditional IM settings.